babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

   gnupg unixodbc-dev
 ```

-### Download the distribution tarballs

 Many of the Babelfish prerequisites are part of a typical Linux distribution.
 You may find that the packages on your distribution use a similar (but not identical) name.

 To build Babelfish, you will need access to a user with root privileges, so you can convey privileges with `sudo`.

-You'll also need a non-root user for the compilation and installation process.
-In this example, the 'postgres' user will be used:
+You'll also need a non-root user to initialize the database; PostgreSQL does not allow a root user to own the `data` directory or start the server.

-FIXME!
-We need the links of the tarball tags
+### Download the distribution tarballs

+The following command downloads and unzips the Babelfish tarball:

 ```sh
 curl -L https://github.com/ongres/postgresql_modified_for_babelfish/archive/refs/tags/BABEL_1_1_0__PG_13_5__RC3.zip -o BABEL_1_1_0__PG_13_5__RC3.zip
 unzip BABEL_1_1_0__PG_13_5__RC3.zip
 ```

-Once the tarball is unzipped, it will create a folder named `postgresql_modified_for_babelfish-<tag-name>/`.
-We'll export
-this directory into the `PG_SRC` variable.
+Unzipping the tarball creates a folder named `postgresql_modified_for_babelfish-<tag-name>/`.
+To simplify the installation, export this directory into the `PG_SRC` variable:

 ```sh
 export PG_SRC=$HOME/postgresql_modified_for_babelfish-BABEL_1_1_0__PG_13_5__RC3